History of European Jews in the Middle Ages: Accusations of ritual murder, blood libel and host desecration

 A colored woodcut in Liber Chronicarum (1493) depicts Jews being burned alive in Deggendorf.

 Although the first known mention of blood libel is found in the writings of Apion (30–20 BCE to 45 or 48 CE), who claimed that the Jews sacrificed Greeks in the Temple of Jerusalem, no other mention is recorded until the 12th century, when blood libels began to proliferate.
+Though Church tradition had traditionally considered the Jews blind to the Truth of Christianity, some Christians, based on their readings of Bible passages, thought the Jews had killed Jesus knowing he was the Messiah.
+This fuelled the popular belief that those who had spilled God's blood knowingly would engage in ritual murder, a charge that began being levelled against Jews from the mid-twelfth century onwards.